Dniel97/RedSea/readme.md

 Introduction
 ------------
 RedSea is a music downloader and tagger for the Tidal music streaming service.
-It is designed partially as a Tidal API example ~~and partially as a proof-of-concept of the Tidal lossless download hack~~.
-Tidal seems to have fixed this hack, so you can't download FLACs on a normal subscription. :(.
+It is designed partially as a Tidal API example.
 This repository also hosts a wildly incomplete Python Tidal
 API implementation - it is contained in `config/tidal_api.py` and only requires `requests` to be installed.
 Note that you will you have to implement the Tidal lossless download hack yourself -- you can find this in `mediadownloader.py`.